TechnoSavage/runZero/custom_integrations/GVM/README.md

-GVM_USERNAME - Username for an account with sufficient privileges to call Gmp.get_hosts() GVM_PASSWORD - Password for the account GVM_SOCKET_PATH - Path to GVM Unix socket (see Connection Method 1 below)
+GVM_USERNAME - Username for an account with sufficient privileges to call Gmp.get_hosts() GVM_PASSWORD - Password for the account GVM_SOCKET_PATH - Path to GVM Unix socket (see Connection Method 1 below) GVM_CONN_METHOD - 'socket', 'ssh', or 'tls'.
+Determines the connection method used to access GVM API (currently only socket is supported)
 ```

 ## GVM Configuration